omshukla03/Voting_App/README.md

 # 🗳️ Voting App

-A full-stack **Voting Application** inspired by interactive platforms like the YouTube community section.
+A full-stack **Voting Application** inspired by interactive platforms community section.
 Users can create polls, vote, and view results in real-time.
 Built with **Spring Boot** and **Angular** for a seamless experience.

 ---